ayoubhr/auth-manager/README.md

 * make up-prod: make script that builds a docker compose configuration file of the application to run it in prod.

-* make up-dev: make script that shuts down the current running docker compose configuration file.
+* make down: make script that shuts down the current running docker compose configuration file.

 ## TODO LIST: <br>